Death of the Soul

-Voyager and it's smaller companion, the Leda, flew out of a shimmering purple nebula, both leaving behind a trail of particles behind them.
+Voyager and its smaller companion, the Leda, flew out of a shimmering purple nebula, both leaving behind a trail of particles behind them.
 Directly in their path sat a large asteroid field.

 On Voyager's Bridge the acting Captain stood in front of his chair.
 His arms were folded in an attempt to appear intimidating.
 The scowl on his face and his arms only seemed to amuse his bridge staff.